This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 Buying a property at auction can be a worthwhile but challenging experience, especially when it comes to securing funds.
 The standard mortgage process is not suitable for buying a property under the hammer, due to the short timescales involved.
 This is where auction finance comes in.

 Auction finance is a funding solution for buying property at auction.
-This loan allows you to quickly access funds to purchase an auction property, allowing you to benefit from a great property deal.
+It is a type of bridging loan that allows you to quickly access funds to purchase an auction property, allowing you to benefit from a great property deal.

-If you find yourself wondering, "How does auction finance work?", then this guide is for you.
-We highlight how this loan works, the benefits, and the types of properties you can buy.
+If you are unclear on how auction finance works, then this guide is for you.
+We highlight the practicalities, the pros and cons, and the types of properties you can buy and how the application process works.

 Contents